SquidDev-CC/plethora/modules.md

 }
 ```

-This provides us with a list of entities within a 8 block radius around the manipulator.
+This provides us with a list of entities within an 8 block radius around the manipulator.
 Like `.list()` on inventories,
 this method provides only a snapshot of the surrounding entities.
-Its worth noting a couple of things about the data provided:
+Its worth noting a couple of things about the data
+provided:

  - The positions are relative to the sensor.
 Plethora tries to avoid "leaking" information about the environment, such
    as absolute positions of things.